ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 # Note that each column has been trained differently
 ```

-Computation can be understood in details:
+Computations can be understood in details:

 ```python
 W = model.get_weights()[0] # this is a (2,3) matrix